 The Kuna, whose main beverage is made from cocoa, have great longevity, and a very low incidence of many diseases.
 Harvard Medical School’s Dr. Norman Hollenberg and colleagues studied the people living on the San Blas Islands, along with neighboring Panamanians who ate similarly but did not use much cocoa.
 The researchers found the non-cocoa consumers had over a 1,000 percent higher incidence of heart disease, and over 600 percent increase in cancer.

-Many studies have long shown that a group of phytonutrients called flavonoids (also referred to as bioflavonoids or flavanols) could help prevent cardiovascular disease, cancer and many other chronic illnesses.
+Studies have shown beneficial effects of cocoa on insulin resistance, oxidative stress, and inflammation, with others showing that a particular group of phytonutrients called flavonoids (also referred to as bioflavonoids or flavanols) could help prevent cardiovascular disease, cancer and many other chronic illnesses.
 Cocoa is the richest natural food source of these nutrients.
 However, just grabbing a candy bar or instant hot chocolate won’t give you much healthy benefits because processed cocoa—the most common form available—has a significantly reduced content of flavonoids.
 Most of these products also contain harmful, high-glycemic sugars, unhealthy dairy, and other ingredients that can actually contribute to illness (see “Milk proteins: The Good and the Bad”).

 Flavonoids exert powerful effects on blood vessels, one of the reasons they can reduce blood pressure and improve heart function.
 Those with blood sugar problems are especially vulnerable to circulatory problems, and these individuals may benefit from cocoa’s nutrition as well.
 There are, perhaps, more than a billion of these people on earth who are carbohydrate intolerance—probably 100 million in the U.S. alone.
 Their conditions include the full spectrum of diabetes, those with abnormal blood sugar regulation, and other problems with varying degrees that lead to blood vessel complications.
 When chronic, this circulatory distress can also damage the liver, muscles, and the nervous system, including the brain.
 These individuals should avoid all refined carbohydrates, especially sugar, and make their own low-glycemic, healthy cocoa-rich foods.